xhroot/xhroot/README.md

 * Java, C#
 * SQL
 * Javascript, ES6, React
-* Go golang, python
+* Go golang
 * N-tier architectures, AWS

 #### Technology I'm interested in

+* **Rust**.
+Gaining momentum, very versatile.
+Used in [Firecracker](https://github.com/firecracker-microvm/firecracker), blockchain (SOL, DOT, ETH), [Nitro](https://aws.amazon.com/ec2/nitro/), embedded (ESP32/STM32).
+It might even have space to challenge Java in the enterprise software market.
+* **Typescript**.
+Bringing stronger typing to Javascript seems like a good thing.
-* **Flutter**.
+* **Flutter/Dart**.
 One of the strongest contenders in the unified mobile space.
 This appears to be a practical way forward to support many devices affordably.
 Many applications do not need native performance.
 I'm still interested in Swift and Kotlin, though.
-* **Typescript**.
-Bringing stronger typing to Javascript seems like a good thing.
-* **Ruby + Rails**.
-I'm late to this game.
-I've had a "static-only" bias early in my career, working primarily on enterprisey software, but lately I've come around to favoring the fast iteration cycle of dynamically-typed languages.
 * **Containerization**.
 The idea of scripting, automating, and encapsulating an environment ensures a uniform environment across machines and time.
 Docker is but one implementation.
 VS Code's Docker integration is the future.

 #### Headings I've ended a prepostion with